highscore-emu/.github/profile/README.md

 The main repository is https://gitlab.gnome.org/World/highscore

-This organization contains the core ports.
+This organization contains the core ports along with https://gitlab.com/highscore-emu.